bright/new-www/content/projects/bright-treasury.md

 Following these needs, we have proposed a solution that will benefit the Substrate chains communities.

-The development process was broken into 3 milestones.
-The first one was completed in July 2021.
-The rest of them were completed by 2021.
+The development process was broken into three milestones.
+The first two were completed in July 2021.
+The third one will be completed in 2022.

 ![Bright Treasury blockchain](/images/treasury_www_3.png)